 Throughout the academic school year, SOURCE hosts several campus-wide donation drives to support our partnering community-based organizations.
 Typically, one donation drive is hosted per academic term.
 Various student groups and academic departments help to co-sponsor and co-organize the donation drives.
 Some of the items that we've typically collected have included School Supplies, Canned Food, Power Bars, Cleaning Supplies, and Toiletries.
 Once items are collected, SOURCE selects one or more of our community partners to receive the items based on the total amount of collected items.
-If your organization has regular donation needs, please let us know.
+If your organization has regular donation needs, please email us at SOURCE@jhu.edu.
 We like to rotate the community recipients of donation drives.